The Briggs & Stratton 20700 is an electric pressure washer offering a maximum water pressure of 2200 PSI and flow of 1.2 GPM. (Read full specs)

 Zoom on the Briggs & Stratton 20700

-- intense cleaning of hard, unpainted surfaces
+- spot cleaning of hard, unpainted surfaces, and removing stubborn stains

 Ahead are presented its power characteristics and design, its main features and any other additional features.